right-rudder/blue-skies-astro/src/content/blog/en/multi-engine-training-career-advantages-with-blue-skies-above.md

     },
     {
       title: "Why Multi-Engine Training Matters",
       paragraph: "Multi-engine aircraft dominate commercial aviation.
 In multi-engine training, you’ll learn critical skills such as handling engine failures, managing weight and balance, and mastering complex systems.
-The training challenges pilots to think systematically about performance and decision-making under pressure—skills essential for real-world aviation.", },
+The training challenges pilots to think systematically about performance and decision-making under pressure , skills essential for real-world aviation.", },
     {
       title: "Career Advantages of Multi-Engine Certification",